heevy/convention-bean-factory/readme.md

 - convention is not picky about deciding to use /anything/ satisfying a candidateEvaluator as a bean.
 - Something like 30% slower than regular spring if the entire context is loaded anyway.
 This will improve in future versions.

-*Submit patches with testscases, no testcase no can do*
+*Submit pull-requests with testscases, no testcase no can do*